 Regardless of size or stage of development, he said the capacity to innovate, harness new technologies, scale up and internationalise are deeply intertwined for all companies.

-He said to comprehensively support our enterprises in their efforts to innovate and internationalise, Enterprise Singapore will integrate its knowledge of industries with its network of local and overseas partners.
+He plans to comprehensively support our enterprises in their efforts to innovate and internationalise.
+Because of this, Enterprise Singapore will integrate its knowledge of industries with its network of local and overseas partners.

-For example, he said, Enterprise Singapore would be able to combine the expertise of Spring and IE by supporting a manufacturing company with a grant to augment its production capacity while concurrently developing an export marketing and channel strategy for its increased output.
+For example, he said, Enterprise Singapore would be able to combine the expertise of Spring and IE. It’s possible by supporting a manufacturing company with a grant to augment its production capacity.
+In addition, a concurrent development of an export marketing and channel strategy will occur.

-Start-ups, meanwhile, will not only benefit from the capability development support that Spring has been providing, but will also be plugged into IE’s international networks, especially in fast growing regional markets.
+Start-ups, meanwhile, will not only benefit from the capability development support that Spring has been providing.
+They will also a part of IE’s international networks, especially in fast-growing regional markets.

 “In this digital age, where speed and scale are critical, this will put our start-ups in a better position to succeed,” he noted.

-Second permanent secretary for the Ministry of Trade and Industry, Png Cheong Boon will be concurrently appointed as the chief executive officer (designate) of Enterprise Singapore.
+Second permanent secretary for the Ministry of Trade and Industry, Png Cheong Boon will be the chief executive officer (designate) of Enterprise Singapore.

 Png has served in various economic agencies, including as the chief executive of Jurong Town Corporation and Spring Singapore.

 As part of this restructuring, the Competition Commission of Singapore will take over Spring’s existing oversight of consumer protection.

 The SME Revolution